 In the mid 1990s, Bilbao’s best days were behind it.
 A once thriving port was shuttered.
 Factories were abandoned.
 The plan to invest millions in building an art gallery seemed absurd.
 But from the day Frank Gehry’s unconventional building opened on the banks of the Nervión River, Bilbao has never looked back.
 The 500,000 visitors expected each year became millions, restaurants and hotels sprung up to meet the demand and the city became a cultural hotspot.

-Oh, and it has presented over 170 exhibitions featuring the work of modern art’s greatest stars including Yves Klein, Robert Rauschenberg, Andy Warhol, Gerhard Richter and Jeff Koons.
+It has also presented over 170 exhibitions featuring the work of modern art’s greatest stars including Yves Klein, Robert Rauschenberg, Andy Warhol, Gerhard Richter and Jeff Koons.

 Influenced by ancient Islamic architecture, but employing through modern geometric techniques, the arresting Museum Of Islamic Art sits on an artificial peninsula opposite the old dhow harbour in Doha.
 Clad in creamy limestone, the outer facade emphasises the various shades cast by the different times of the day.